TIBCOSoftware/snappydata/docs/configuration.md

 Create the configuration files (conf/leads) for leads in `SNAPPY_HOME`.

 #### Configuring Data Servers
 Data Servers hosts data, embeds a Spark executor, and also contains a SQL engine capable of executing certain queries independently and more efficiently than Spark.
-Data servers use intelligent query routing to either execute the query directly on the node, or pass it to the lead node for execution by Spark SQL.
+Data servers use intelligent query routing to either execute the query directly on the node or pass it to the lead node for execution by Spark SQL.

 Create the configuration files (conf/servers) for data servers in `SNAPPY_HOME`.